openpolicy0/Proxint/README.md

 # Proxint
-Input a url and a file of your proxys to see if the website will except your proxys
+Input a url and a file of your proxys to see if the website will except your proxys and use those proxys in proxychains tool ( apt install proxychains ) to add those proxys from your proxy list nano /etc/proxychains.conf

 ```
 IP status code | up or down | print proxy